EasyDynamics/oscal-react-library/example/README.md

 # Easy Dynamics OSCAL Viewer

-A React-based UI for browsing OSCAL data.
+The OSCAL Viewer sample application is a React-based UI used for browsing OSCAL data.
+It is provided both as an example of using OSCAL React components and as a tool to view the complex OSCAL data concepts in an easily comprehensive format.

-TODO: Update details about OSCAL Viewer (EGRC-422)
+An open sandbox environment of the project can be viewed at https://oscal-viewer.msd.easydynamics.com/catalog.

 ## Features
-In this initial iteration, the project is only able to render basic elements of OSCAL catalogs, system security plans, component definitions, and profiles.
+In this initial iteration, the project renders basic elements of OSCAL catalogs, system security plans, component definitions, and profiles.

 The NIST 800-53 (rev 5) catalog is loaded by default in the catalog viewer: